Agriculture (AGR) courses

 Introduction to field of forestry.
 In addition to traditional topics of species identification, biology and timber management, this course examines the sociological, environmental, political and industrial influences on domestic and international management of forest resources.

-AGR 144 Agricultural EconomicsPrerequisite(s): ACCUPLACER reading score of 85 or greater, or ACT Reading score of 18 or greater, or COMPASS reading score of 81 or greater, or SAT EBRW of 480 or greater, or a 'C' grade or higher in ENG 101 or IDS 150 or successful completion of the CRP reading program.
+AGR 144 Agricultural EconomicsPrerequisite(s): ACT Reading score of 18 or greater or an Accuplacer reading score of 85 or higher or SAT verbal score of 440 or greater or a grade of C or better in ENG 100 or IDS 150.

 Characteristics of our economic system and basic economic concepts with applications to agriculture.
 Effects on agriculture by money and banking systems, monetary and fiscal policies, government policies, and international trade.

-AGR 150 Agriculture Career Center Variable Content CoursePrerequisite(s): 'C' grade or better in an approved 700 clock hour career center program and completion of 12 credit hours of course work at Missouri State University-West Plains.A variable content course resulting from an articulation agreement with the Ozark Mountain Technical Center or other approved career center.
+AGR 150 Agriculture Career Center Variable Content CoursePrerequisite(s): A grade of C or better in an approved 700 clock hour career center program and completion of 12 credit hours of course work at Missouri State University-West Plains.A variable content course resulting from an articulation agreement with the Ozark Mountain Technical Center or other approved career center.

 AGR 157 Principles of Agricultural Mechanization